 Difference Between A No-Start And A No-Crank Condition

-Before we get going, I want to explain the difference between a no-crank problem and a no-start problem.
+Before we get going, it's essential to know the difference between a 'cranks but does not start problem' and a no-crank problem.

-In a no-crank problem, the starter motor has stopped functioning and does not turn the engine over.
+In an engine no-crank problem, the starter motor does not function at all.

 Engine No-Start Diagnostic Basics